WTIGER001/sfcmap/docs/priorities.md

 - Marker Types and Map Types - Make available on the map index
 - Allow changing of size
 - Automatic auras for reach
+- Show dead style on map
+- Arrow buttons to move character on map {MED}
+- Allow changing of size